 ♦ A National Student Loan Data System (NSLDS) lookup will be performed, and information about an applicant's federal education loans will populate within the application.
 The applicant will have the opportunity to add loans to and/or remove loans from the information obtained from the NSLDS.

 ♦ An applicant who has at least one loan that is still in the grace period and wants to consolidate that loan will be able to delay processing of his or her application until closer to the end of the grace period.

 ♦ An applicant will choose the federal loan servicer that he or she wants to complete the consolidation.

-Once an applicant submits his or her application electronically via StudentLoans.gov or by mailing a paper application, the consolidation servicer will complete the actions required to consolidate the applicant's eligible loans.
+Once an applicant submits his or her application electronically via StudentLoans.gov , the consolidation servicer will complete the actions required to consolidate the applicant's eligible loans.
 Key actions that the consolidation servicer will complete include the following:

 ♦ Review the application and follow up with the applicant as necessary to complete or correct information.

 ♦ Use the Federal Direct Consolidation Loan Verification Certificate to confirm with the current loan holder the eligibility and payoff amount of each loan the applicant wants to consolidate.

 ♦ Confirm with the applicant the loans that will be part of the consolidation.

 ♦ Pay off each eligible loan the applicant wants to consolidate.

 ♦ Determine the applicant's eligibility for the repayment plan selected in the application.